gitlabhq/gitlabhq/doc/migrate_ci_to_ce/README.md

 into the CE and EE applications.

-This guide will detail the process of migrating your CI installation and data into your GitLab CE or EE installation.
+This guide will detail the process of migrating your CI installation and data into your GitLab CE or EE installation. **You can only migrate CI data from GitLab CI 8.0 to GitLab 8.0; migrating between other versions (e.g.7.14 to 8.1) is not possible.**

 We recommend that you read through the entire migration process in this document before beginning.